sirwin31/neural_info_retrieval/README.md

 ### 1. Generate Dataset from DocT5query
 The [docT5query](docT5query) folder contains code related to the docT5query model.
-The [generate subfolder](docT5query/generate) contains our PyTorch prediction loop code, which can be used to generate queries using the
+The [docT5query/generate subfolder](docT5query/generate) contains our PyTorch prediction loop code, which can be used to generate queries using the
 [Huggingface implementation of the docT5query model](https://huggingface.co/castorini/doc2query-t5-base-msmarco).
 We used an AWS g4dn extra large EC2 instance